dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Finally finished my title case converter project!
 Fixed the last bug which was a doozy.
 Had me stumped for a few days.
 Really proud of this one.

 Link to work: https://dmking0728.github.io/title-case-converter/#

+DAY 70: MAY 20, 2019

+Today's Progress: Started a react course learning about components and how react works.
+Very interesting stuff.

+Link to work: NA

+DAY 71: MAY 21, 2019

+Today's Progress: Working on the react course.
+Learned about class vs function based components and learned basic syntax and how to display code to the dom via our JS file.
+It seems like class based components are preferred.
+Link to work: NA